Updated Nov. 18, 2020 at 2:39 p.m.

 - Collaborating with our regional partners and sharing the leading guidance from health officials with our community, which are common sense tips such as good hand washing hygiene and staying home when sick.

-- Connecting local businesses with information to help inform their decisions regarding operations, staffing and public events.
+- Connecting local businesses with information and resources to help inform their decisions regarding operations, staffing and public events.

 - Installing sanitizing stations in the lobbies of City buildings and meeting spaces.

 Digital City of Everett services: